Meet the Team

 Prior to establishing Play on Words LLC, Sherry’s career as a speech language pathologist spanned 22 years in the Illinois and Connecticut public and private schools, where she worked with pre-school to high school-aged children with special needs.
 In this capacity, she served on multidisciplinary diagnostic teams at the preschool and elementary levels.
 In addition, she helped to develop programs for teaching language through literature and worked in collaboration with classroom teachers to bridge language, reading and writing in school curriculum.

-Sherry and her husband Bob have been residents of Southport for more than 30 years.
+Sherry and her husband Bob were long-time residents of Connecticut and recently moved to Wisconsin.
 They have three sons who served as Sherry’s first Play on Words clients: Bill, Yale 2000, Andrew, Northwestern University 2003, and Peter, Duke University 2005, and acquired three amazing daughters through marriage.
-Sherry and Bob are blessed with 7 precious grandchildren who love to play with Sheshe and Artie.
+Sherry and Bob are blessed with 10 precious grandchildren who love to play with Sheshe and Artie.

 B.A., Economics, M.M.
 Marketing, Northwestern University

 Bob Artemenko began his 34 years with IBM selling and managing sales in Chicago and New York.
 He was an executive in international marketing and strategy, working with computer server, services and financing divisions.
 He was recognized for his abilities to interpret complex, competitive and organization challenges, communicate coherent problem statements with solutions, and lead teams toward issue resolution and growth.